 - Delayed Symptoms After Car Accident

-Obtaining compensation for your loses should be as simple as filing a claim with the adjuster at the insurance company.
+Obtaining compensation for your losses should be as simple as filing a claim with the adjuster at the insurance company.
 But, all too frequently, insurance companies will deny liability on a car accident claim or refuse to pay for needed medical treatment.
-In other situations, insurance companies will use your situation against you, and persuade you to settle your claim for less than you are entitled to receive.
-An insurance adjuster can try to settle a injury claim before all necessary medical treatment is obtained or wait until the statute of limitations has run so the accident victim gets nothing.
+In other situations, insurance companies will use your situation against you and persuade you to settle your claim for less than you are entitled to receive.
+An insurance adjuster can try to settle an injury claim before all necessary medical treatment is obtained or wait until the statute of limitations has run so the accident victim gets nothing.

-If you have sustained a serious injury from a NC auto accident that was not your fault an experienced Personal Injury Lawyer will be able to guide you through the process and ensure that each of your interests are represented to the insurance company or the jury, if needed.
+If you have sustained a serious injury from an auto accident that was not your fault, an experienced personal injury lawyer will be able to guide you through the process and ensure that each of your interests is represented to the insurance company or the jury, if needed.
 This is especially true when your injuries and subsequent medical treatment are complex.

-Car accident lawyers can foresee and tackle the legal issues that you may not be aware of at the time of your claim.
+A car accident lawyer can foresee and tackle the legal issues that you may not be aware of at the time of your claim.
 The attorney you hire after a car accident, truck accident, or other motor vehicle wreck will set the tone for how you are treated by the at-fault party’s insurance company.